-Scoring high in style and performance, the Guardian ETHOS 16 and the AIROS 16 kids bikes offer fun designs that appeal to kids, and safety innovations that appeal to parents.
+Scoring high in style and performance, the Guardian 16 inch bike offers fun designs that appeal to kids, and safety innovations that appeal to parents.
 Win-win!

-With a semi-upright body position, lightweight frame, no coaster brake, and Guardian’s innovative SureStop braking system, Guardian’s 16 inch bikes simplify the riding experience for first-time pedal bike riders as well as more confident riders already cruising the neighborhood.
+With a semi-upright body position, lightweight frame, no coaster brake, and Guardian’s innovative SureStop braking system, Guardian Bikes’ 16 inch bike simplifies the riding experience for first-time pedal bike riders as well as more confident riders already cruising the neighborhood.

-In our review, we’ll cover why the SureStop braking system makes Guardian Bikes so unique, and how the AIROS (previously called Original) and ETHOS lines are different.
+In our review, we’ll cover why the SureStop braking system makes Guardian Bikes so unique, and what size and type of rider the 16″ bike is best for.

 BEST FOR: Kids 4 to 6 who will be doing neighborhood and paved trail riding.
 The SureStop braking system is ideal for timid riders who need the security of an easy braking system, as well as adventurous riders who need extra stopping power.